azam-akram/spring-boot-kafka-producer-consumer/README.md

 This project uses docker-compose to run Zookeeper and Kafka docker containers, which means you don't need to install Kafka and Zookeeper locally.

 ### Walk through the code
-Don't worry about complex configurations for Kafka, Spring Boot provides some properties to configure Kafka Producer and Consumer.
+Don't worry about complex configurations for Kafka, Spring Boot provides some properties to configure Kafka Producer and Consumer setup.

 ```
 server:
   port: 5555

 application:
-  api:
-    version: v1
   topic:
     message-topic: demo-kafka-topic